Chart Color Schemes

 Armadale features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Armadale's dwellings, as per the latest Census, consisted of 25.5% houses and 74.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Armadale was 30.3%, with mortgaged dwellings at 23.6% and rented ones at 46.1%.
-The median monthly mortgage repayment in the area was $2,458, higher than Melbourne metro's $2,000.
+In Armadale, as per the latest Census evaluation, 25.5% of dwellings were houses, with 74.5% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
+Home ownership in Armadale was at 30.3%, similar to Melbourne metro's level.
+Mortgaged dwellings comprised 23.6% and rented ones accounted for 46.1%.
+The median monthly mortgage repayment in Armadale was $2,458, higher than Melbourne metro's average of $2,000.
 Median weekly rent in Armadale was $421, compared to Melbourne metro's $390.
-Nationally, Armadale's mortgage repayments were significantly higher than Australia's average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Armadale's mortgage repayments were significantly higher at $2,458 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing